cppalliance/safe-cpp/proposal/draft.md

 };
 ```

 The user enters the mutable context with the `mut` token and calls `push_back`.
 This enables binding a mutable borrow to `vec` in a standard conversion during overload resolution to `push_back`.
-Since the shared borrow that was taken to produce slice_iterator is still in scope, the new mutable borrow violates exclusivity and the program is ill-formed.
+Since the shared borrow that was taken to produce `slice_iterator` is still in scope, the new mutable borrow violates exclusivity and the program is ill-formed.

 Borrow checking is attractive because it's a unified treatment for enforcing dependencies.
-Compiler engineers aren't asked to develop heuristics for use-after-free, different ones for iterator invalidation, and still more clever ones for thread safety.
-Developers simply employ the borrow types and the compiler will enforce the attendant constraints.
+Compiler engineers aren't asked to develop some heuristics for use-after-free, different ones for iterator invalidation, and still more clever ones for thread safety.
+Developers simply use the borrow types and the compiler enforces the attendant constraints.

 ### Initializer lists